-A student transferring from one program to another has to withdraw from the first program before enrolling in the second program.
+A student transferring from one program to another has to withdraw from one program before enrolling in another program.
 A student may be awarded transfer credits for the common courses among the program a student has withdrawn from and the program a student will be joining.
 In-house transfer credits are included in the calculation of the cumulative GPA and the rate of progress.
 Additionally, the transfer-in hours are counted toward the 150% Maximum Time Frame.

-The process requires the student to submit a completed "academic program change" form with all appropriate signatures.
+The process requires the student to submit a completed online "Academic Program Change" form with all appropriate signatures.
 If a student changes their program after the add/drop date, the change will take effect in the following semester.